techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-1.md

 - **Output** — what the micro:bit does in response (e.g., show LEDs, play sound).
 - **Event** — something that happens and triggers code (e.g., “on start”, “on button A pressed”).
 - **Sequence** — a set of steps the computer follows in order.
-- **Program** — a set of instructions that tells the micro:bit what to do.
+- **Algorithm** — a step-by-step set of instructions to solve a problem or complete a task.
+- **Program** — an algorithm that has been written in a way a computer or micro:bit can follow.
 - **Programming Language** — the special way we write instructions so computers understand them.
 MakeCode uses **blocks**, but it’s also a programming language.
 - **IDE (Integrated Development Environment)** — the software we use to write and test programs.
 For micro:bit we use **MakeCode IDE** in the web browser.
 - **Simulator** — a tool inside MakeCode that lets you test your program on a “virtual micro:bit” before sending it to the real one.